MicrosoftDocs/azure-docs/articles/aks/load-balancer-standard.md

 When setting *IdleTimeoutInMinutes* to a different value than the default of 30 minutes, consider how long your workloads will need an outbound connection.
 Also consider that the default timeout value for a *Standard* SKU load balancer used outside of AKS is 4 minutes.
 An *IdleTimeoutInMinutes* value that more accurately reflects your specific AKS workload can help decrease SNAT exhaustion caused by tying up connections no longer being used.

 > [!WARNING]
 > Altering the values for *AllocatedOutboundPorts* and *IdleTimeoutInMinutes* may significantly change the behavior of the outbound rule for your load balancer and shouldn't be done lightly.
-Check the [SNAT Troubleshooting section below][troubleshoot-snat] and review the [Load Balancer outbound rules][azure-lb-outbound-rules-overview] and [outbound connections in Azure][azure-lb-outbound-connections] before updating these values to fully understand the impact of your changes.
+Check the [SNAT Troubleshooting section][troubleshoot-snat] and review the [Load Balancer outbound rules][azure-lb-outbound-rules-overview] and [outbound connections in Azure][azure-lb-outbound-connections] before updating these values to fully understand the impact of your changes.

 ## Restrict inbound traffic to specific IP ranges